tfunck/PilatesMTL/README.md

 To be in accordance with CANSPAM, we agree to the following:

-If at any time you would like to unsubscribe from receiving future emails, you can email us at and we will promptly remove you from ALL correspondence.
+If at any time you would like to unsubscribe from receiving future messsages, you can messsage us at and we will promptly remove you from ALL correspondence.

 Contacting Us